cybersonic/cybersonic.github.io/_posts/2022-07-26-using-azul-zulu-jre-with-docker-lucee.md

 And that is it!
 Once we build this our image has gone down to 184MB!
 That gives us some room to breathe huh?

 I will say I haven't run a suite of tests on this JRE so I can't confirm (nor deny!) if it all works as intended but we shall see.
-It's always good to add monitoring and telemetry to your docker apps anyway (this will be for a future post)
+It's always good to add monitoring and telemetry to your docker apps anyway (a topic for a future post I am sure).